landonb/nark/docs/concepts.rst

    The user can apply more than one Tag to any Fact.

    Tags are not associated with any specific Activity or Category.

-   (Though the user could, e.g., search for Facts and restrict to a specific Act\@Gory and specific Tag, so there will be an inherent relationship between Tags and Activities simply by the act of being associated with the same Fact; but outside of Facts themselves, there is no relationship between Tags and Activities, like there is between Activities and Categories).
+   - Though the user could, e.g., search for Facts and restrict to a specific Act\@Gory, and to a specific Tag, so there will be an inherent relationship between Tags and Activities simply by their association to the same Fact.
+But outside of Facts themselves, there is no relationship between Tags and Activities (nor between Tags and Categories).

 Musings on Metadata
-   *How does the user know when to use an Activity or when to use a Tag?*
+   *How do I, the user, know when to use an Activity or when to use a Tag?*

    Essentially, at its core, a Tag is the same construct as an Act\@Gory:
    It's simply a string associated with a Fact.

-   As such, a decent end user application will, for instance, enable the user to search for Facts using Tag names just as easily as it will enable the user to search for Facts using Act\@Gory names.
+   As such, a decent end user application will, for instance, enable the user to search for Facts using Tag names just as easily as it will allow the user to search for Facts using Act\@Gory names.

    Really, what it boils down to is user preference.